nilsraccoon/hypixel-hide-ignored/README.md

 ## Features

-- **Hide "Show Ignored" Buttons**: Removes the "Show ignored content" buttons to prevent you from impulsively clicking it
+- **Hide "Show Ignored" Buttons**: Removes the "Show ignored content" buttons to prevent you from impulsively clicking them
 - **Hide Quoted Content**: Optional setting to hide posts that contain quotes from ignored members
 - **Multi-Platform**: Available as Chrome extension, ~~Firefox extension~~ (broken), and userscript